Adriano Zumbo: Television appearances

 Zumbo appeared on a six-part documentary television series Zumbo, featuring the daily routine of the chef at his Balmain kitchen business, which screened on SBS One in 2011.

 Zumbo has appeared on every season of Masterchef, starting with setting a croquembouche challenge in season 1.
 His fifth appearance in 2010 challenged contestants to recreate his raspberry-beetroot and black olive macaron "tower of terror".
 Within three days of the episode airing, he had sold 5000 macarons at his Balmain shop, quadruple the normal rate.
 Zumbo's vanilla V8 cake was featured as a challenge dish in the 2010 season of Masterchef, and has layers of vanilla glaze, crème chantilly, water gel, macaron, brulee, chiffon, syrup, ganache, almond crunch and almond dacquoise.
 The cake had originally been created in honour of Margaret Fulton's 85th birthday, and was so named for its eight textures of vanilla.
 In June 2016, the same layered cake was listed as number 8 in Good Food's 2016 top 10 cult desserts in Sydney.

 In August 2016, Zumbo co-hosted Seven Network cooking series Zumbo's Just Desserts with Rachel Khoo and Gigi Falanga.

 In the 2018 Netflix series Sugar Rush, hosted by Hunter March, Zumbo is a judge alongside Candace Nelson.

+Zumbo also appeared as a contestant on the first season of Dessert Masters in 2023.